Llamacha/IWSLT2024_Quechua_data/README.md

 ## Acknowledgements

-This work has been funded by AmericasNLP-2022 and Llamacha.
+Part of this work has been funded by AmericasNLP-2022, John E. Ortega, and Llamacha.
 Special thanks to Eva Mühlbauer, Maximilian Torres and Anku Kichka their support.